mitosisX/limekit-docs/source/app-object.rst

 .. function:: isIDE()

-   Returns whether the app is being run in :mod:`Limekit Runner` or as executable
+   Returns whether the app is being run in :mod:`Limer` or as executable

 .. function:: joinPaths(...)